dotnet/winforms/docs/testing.md

     ```

 3. theories must not reuse disposable components.<br />
-  In situations where following the above recommentation could be impractical, it is maybe acceptable to create disposable controls for each theory data, e.g.:
+  In situations where following the above recommendation could be impractical, it is maybe acceptable to create disposable controls for each theory data, e.g.:
     ```cs
     public static IEnumerable<object[]> GetButton_TestData()
     {